 5. No Payment When Senior Debt in Default.
-If any Default or Event of Default shall have occurred and be continuing, or such a Default or Event of Default would result from or exist after giving effect to a payment with respect to any portion of the Intercompany Indebtedness, unless the Required Holders shall have consented to or waived the same, so long as any of the Senior Debt shall remain outstanding, no payment shall be made by any Loan Party owing such Intercompany Indebtedness.
+If any Default or Event of Default shall have occurred and be continuing, or such a Default or Event of Default would result from or exist after giving effect to a payment with respect to any portion of the Intercompany Indebtedness, unless the Required Holders shall have consented to or waived the same, so long as any of the Senior Debt shall remain outstanding, no payment shall be made by any Loan Party owing such Intercompany Indebtedness on account of principal or interest on any portion of the Intercompany Indebtedness.